 Contractor: J J McDevitt Company of Charlotte

 Description: The building faces north and is a three story gray colored granite stone, limestone and bronze structure.
-The building has a wide recessed porch supported by ten large stone columns.
+The rectangular shaped building is located on landscaped grounds in the center of Charlotte to the northwest of the new courthouse.
+The building has a rusticated granite basement and has a wide recessed porch supported by ten large stone Corinthian columns.
 The three large doorways are bronze.
 On either side of the wide porch is a large arched window on the second story with smaller windows on either side.
-A projecting stone cornice follows the roof line.
+A projecting stone cornice follows the flat roof line.
 Wide steps descend from the porch on the first story.
+In the interior there is a cross hall plan with marble walls, floors and stairs.

 Location: 600 East 4th Street / Alexander Street